Never used to train AI

 Your uploads and restored outputs are not part of any training dataset.
 Human review is limited to safety or support cases you raise.

 Free tier covers 10 restores a month.
 No credit card.
-Web is live today; mobile is in TestFlight and Android closed testing.
+Web is live today; iPhone is on the App Store, and Android remains in closed testing.

 Repair first, keep the archival master, add color only when it helps tell the story.